Major Events of 1976

 January 17 I Write The Songs Barry Manilow

-January 24 Theme from Mahogany (Do You Know Where You're Going To) Diana
+January 24 Theme from Mahogany (Do You Know Where You're Going To) Diana Ross

 January 31 Love Rollercoaster Ohio Players